franciscovillaescusa/Pylians3/documentation/miscellaneous.md

 find -type f \! -name SHA224SUMS -exec sha224sum \{\} \+ > SHA224SUMS
 ```

 The above command will create a file called SHA224SUMS with the checksums of all files in that folder.
 Transfer the folder to the Princeton machine (including the file SHA224SUMS).
-Check the integrity of the data by executing the following command:
+Check the integrity of the data by executing the following command in the Princeton machine:

 ```sh
 sha224sum -c SHA224SUMS --quiet